QMetro++ -- Python optimization package for large scale quantum metrology with customized strategy structures: Choi-Jamio kowski matrix and the link product

 where $\ket{\Phi}=\sum_i \ket{i}\otimes \ket{i}$ is a non-normalized maximally entangled state on $\mc A \otimes \mc A$.
-In what follows, \acs{CJ} matrices of maps (e.g. map $\mr P$) will be denoted with the same symbol but in italics (e.g. $P$). \acs{CJ} matrix $P$ has many useful properties \cite{Bengtsson2006}: \begin{fact}[\acs{CJ} operator properties] For a map $\mr P$ from \eqref{eq:channel_P} and its \acs{CJ} matrix defined by formula \eqref{eq:choi_P} the following properties are satisfied: \begin{enumerate} \item if $\mr P$ represents a state preparation procedure then $P$ is the density matrix of the state it produces, \item if $\mr P = \Tr_\mc{A}$ represents tracing out over the space $\mc A$ than $P$ is the identity matrix on $\mc A$, \item $\mr P$ is completely positive if and only if $P$ is positive semidefinite, \item $\mr P$ is trace-preserving if and only if $\Tr_\mc{B}P=\bbone_\mc{A}$, \item $\mr P$ is unital that is $\mr P(\bbone_\mc{A}) = \bbone_\mc{B}$ if and only if $\Tr_\mc{A}P=\bbone_\mc{B}$. \end{enumerate} \end{fact} Additionally, for two maps:
+In what follows, \acs{CJ} matrices of maps (e.g. map $\mr P$) will be denoted with the same symbol but in italics (e.g. $P$). \acs{CJ} matrix $P$ has many useful properties \cite{Bengtsson2006}: \begin{fact}[\acs{CJ} operator properties] For a map $\mr P$ from \eqref{eq:channel_P} and its \acs{CJ} matrix defined by formula \eqref{eq:choi_P} the following properties are satisfied: \begin{enumerate} \item if $\mr P$ represents a state preparation procedure then $P$ is the density matrix of the state it produces, \item if $\mr P = \Tr_\mc{A}$ represents the partial trace with respect to $\mc A$ than $P$ is the identity matrix on $\mc A$, \item $\mr P$ is completely positive if and only if $P$ is positive semidefinite, \item $\mr P$ is trace-preserving if and only if $\Tr_\mc{B}P=\bbone_\mc{A}$, \item $\mr P$ is unital, that is $\mr P(\bbone_\mc{A}) = \bbone_\mc{B}$, if and only if $\Tr_\mc{A}P=\bbone_\mc{B}$. \end{enumerate} \end{fact} Additionally, for two maps:

 the \acs{CJ} matrix of their composition $\mr R$:

 is the link product of $P$ and $Q$:

 where $\bbone_{ij}$, $\Tr_{ij}$ and $T_{i}$ denote identity, partial trace and partial transposition on $\mc H_i\otimes\mc H_j$ and $\mc H_i$.
 In case of \acs{CJ} matrices acting on more complicated Hilbert spaces for example: